Higher LTCG tax spooks start-up investors, founders, ESOP holders

 -

-Even as the government made an effort to bury angel tax, the rise in surcharge on long-term capital gains (LTCG) tax has spooked start-up investors, founders, and stock options holders.
+Even as the government made an effort to bury the angel tax, the rise in surcharge on long term capital gains (LTCG) tax has smitten start-up investors, founders and stock options holders.

-If they are earning Rs 2-5 crore per annum, the effective LTCG tax rate is 26 per cent; those earning Rs 5 crore-plus will have to pay 28.5 per cent LTCG.
-This will discourage start-up investors.
+If they are earning Rs 2-5 crore per annum, which many of them do, the effective LTCG tax rate is 26 per cent (see table); those earning Rs 5 crore+ will have to pay 28.5 per cent LTCG.
+This will discourage start-up investors and dampen the spirits.

-“The most retrograde step Modi Sarkar 2.0 has taken for start-ups is the heavy tax on their potential long-term gains.
-A bit worried about the future,” tweeted Anand Lunia, managing partner at venture capital (VC) firm, India Quotient.
+"The most retrograde step Modi Sarkar 2.0 has taken for start-ups is the heavy tax on their potential long term gains.
+A bit worried about the future," tweeted Anand Lunia, managing partner at venture capital firm India Quotient.

-In a series of tweets, Ritesh Banglani, partner at Stellaris Venture Partners, explained why a higher tax burden creates a massive disincentive for investors thinking of investing in start-ups.

-Angel investments are the lifeblood of start-ups.
-And today it’s the ‘most expensive’ long-term financial asset available to investors, he said.
-“Even VC investments by domestic investors have been given a similar disincentive.
-Then we complain that all our tech start-ups are foreign-owned,” said Banglani.
+Angel investments are the lifeblood of startups.
+And today it's the 'most expensive' long-term financial asset available to investors, he said.
+"Even VC investments by domestic investors have been given a similar dis-incentive.
+Then we complain that all our tech startups are foreign-owned."

-A foreign investor pays 10 per cent tax vis-à-vis a domestic investor paying 29 per cent tax for ‘owning the same asset’.
-It’s a perfectly designed scheme to divert Indian capital away from start-ups.
+A foreign investor pays 10-per cent tax, whereas a domestic investor pays 29-per cent tax for 'owning the same asset'.
+It's a perfectly designed scheme to divert Indian capital away from startups.

-The revenue generated from this will be minuscule, so there can’t be financial logic to this either.
-Assuming $5 billion of cash exits happen annually in start-ups, which itself is a wild overestimate, less than 10 per cent goes to domestic investors — $500 million.
+The revenue generated from this will be tiny, so there can't be financial logic to this either.
+Assuming $5 billion of cash exits happen annually in startups, which itself is a wild overestimate, less than 10 per cent goes to domestic investors—$500 million.

-“An entrepreneur wanting to do business in India must find an opportunity to earn at least 30 per cent pre-tax return on equity just to earn his capital.
-Do you realise this is impossible?
-You are saying no to doing business in India,” said entrepreneur Bhavin Shah, in a tweet tagging the Prime Minister’s Office and the finance minister.
+"An entrepreneur wanting to do business in India must find an opportunity to earn at least 30% pre-tax return on equity just to earn his capital.
+Do you realise that is impossible.
+You are saying no to do business in India," asked entrepreneur Bhavin Shah in a tweet tagging the PMO and the finance minister.

 RECOMMENDED FOR YOU